ck37/hpc-savio-xsede/compile-R-3.3.md

 # Compile R 3.3

 Compiling R 3.3 from scratch takes a fair amount of work so I've put these instructions in a separate file.
-I followed the [writeup by Paul John](http://pj.freefaculty.org/blog/?p=315) but tweaked them a tad.
+I followed the [writeup by Paul John](http://pj.freefaculty.org/blog/?p=315) but tweaked them to be more concise and general.

 I am compiling these steps after the fact so if I made any mistakes in the transcript please let me know.